-To be effective consultation needs to be easy and appropriate to a variety of organisations, groups and individuals.
+To be effective, consultation needs to be clear to enable potential respondents to reply and appropriate to a variety of organisations, groups and individuals.
 This chapter explains which groups will be approached, the manner in which consultation can be carried out, and sets out the overall timing of the process.